jvermaas/vmd-packaging-instructions/README.md

 This is pretty straightforward, since we'll need to grab a copy of the VMD source code, as well as packages that unlock VMD features.
 Getting the VMD source is easy, since you just go to the  [VMD download page](https://www.ks.uiuc.edu/Development/Download/download.cgi?PackageName=VMD) and grab a copy of the source.
 This will be a compressed archive, so you will need to uncompress it with `tar -zxf vmdsourcecode.tgz`, with the filenames actually looking something like: `vmd-1.9.4a55.src.tar.gz`.
-This specific alpha version is the one that is assumed throughout the guide.
+This specific alpha version is the one that is assumed throughout the guide, and may require revision to be used for other versions.

 Now, there are other packages that we will need to grab that are not installed by default on Ubuntu installations.
 A number of these are available from [my PPA](https://launchpad.net/~josh-vermaas/+archive/ubuntu/vmd-things), and would be installed via the following commands.